 - Go to your laptop's settings, find the "Updates" section, and review the history of installed updates.

-- If a specific update coincides with your Wi-Fi issues, consider rolling back or uninstalling it.
+- If a specific update coincides with your Wi-Fi issues, consider rolling back to a previous version or uninstalling it.

 7. Forget and Reconnect to the Wi-Fi Network